Our ECI is an official action from Fridays For Future.

 So far the ECI has been legislated by:

-We hope that other nations that have not yet “officially” accepted our ECI as FFF, will do so.
+We hope that other national FFF-groups that have not yet “officially” accepted our ECI, will do so.

 In case you need a reminder which countries are missing:

-Belgium, Bulgaria, Croatia, Czechia, Denmark, Finland, Ireland, Greece, Hungary, Lithuania, Poland, Portugal, Romania, Slovakia, Slovenia.
+Belgium, Bulgaria, Croatia, Czechia, Ireland, Hungary, Lithuania, Poland, Portugal, Romania, Slovakia, Slovenia.

 In case you are active in one of these countries, please bring it to the table, talk about it, and in case you collectively decide to support the ECI, please contact us, or join our telegram channel.